 - The waterproofing is not just sprayed on (like Scotch Guard) – It won’t wear out.

 - Easy care – you can wash this in hot water and then throw it in the dryer.
 Hot water kills more germs and gets laundry cleaner.

 Of course if you are traveling with your dog, or you just prefer a little convenience, you could get some disposable dog pads.

-Disposable dog pads can be used in your dog’s crate or in the car in addition to locations near the door, on carpet or on your floor.
+Use disposable dog pads in your dog’s crate, in the car, near the door, on carpet or on your floor.

 All Absorb dog pads are economical and seem to do the job as well as other higher priced pads.

 - They have a quick drying surface.
 This prevents your dog from stepping in his pee and then tracking across your floor.